Pre-colonial history of Northern Nigeria

 The pre-colonial history of Northern Nigeria encompasses the history of Northern Nigeria before the advent of European explorers and the subsequent pacification of Northern Nigeria by the British Empire.
 In pre-historical times, the area known as Northern Nigeria was home to the Kwatarkwashi/Nok culture.
-Elements of human civilisation have also been discovered around the Niger River near Kainji Dam.
+Elements of human civilization have also been discovered around the Niger River near Kainji Dam.

 Kabara Period

 Around the 7th century the Kabara Nation under the control of the Kabara's emerged in Northern Nigeria.
 Around the 9th century an upheaval of unexplained origins saw a transference of power from these matriarchal monarchs and a new set of nations emerged in their place.

 The Fourteen Kingdoms

 In the 9th century a set kingdoms emerged in Northern Nigeria to replace the Kabara Nation, these Kingdoms share a similar ethno-historical dynamic cemented in their belief in a common origin.
 The lore of the Fourteen Kingdoms unify the diverse heritage of Northern Nigeria into a cohesive system.
 Seven of these Kingdoms developed from the Kabara legacy of the Hausa people.
 In the 9th century as vibrant trading centers competing with Kanem-Bornu and Mali slowly developed in the Central Sudan, a set Kingdoms merged dominating the great savannah plains of Hausaland, their primary exports were leather, gold, cloth, salt, kola nuts, animal hides, and henna.
 The Seven Hausa states included: